sebanc/brunch/README.md

 - "broadcom_wl": enable this option if you need the broadcom_wl module,
 - "iwlwifi_backport": enable this option if your intel wireless card is not supported natively in the kernel,
 - "rtl8188eu": enable this option if you have a rtl8188eu wireless card/adapter,
+- "rtl8188fu": enable this option if you have a rtl8188fu wireless card/adapter,
+- "rtl8192eu": enable this option if you have a rtl8192eu wireless card/adapter,
 - "rtl8723bu": enable this option if you have a rtl8723bu wireless card/adapter,
 - "rtl8723de": enable this option if you have a rtl8723de wireless card/adapter,
 - "rtl8723du": enable this option if you have a rtl8723du wireless card/adapter,